lifelong-learning-systems/l2metrics/examples/README.md

 1. The calculate methods for each metric in self._metrics are called **in the order they were added**.
 Thus, you may choose to leverage previously calculated metrics for your subsequent calculations.
 2. "NaN" is the default value in the metrics_df for blocks which do not receive a value.
 3. To avoid adding your computed metric to the metrics_df, simply do not include the call to _localutil.fill_metrics_df, which takes the values you pass and returns a dataframe with those values.
-4. The example log directories included in this repo contain some files that are generated during logging, but are not used for calculating metrics (e.g., syllabus.json).
-They are included to provide context for the data and can be in any format that is compatibile with an L2 environment.
+4. The scenario info files in the example log directories are generated during logging, but are not used for calculating metrics.
+This is typically where one would save any desired metadata from a scenario such as author, source of logs, scenario version, etc.